 This ensures that anyone who needs help in a roadside emergency can get it.
 The Minutemen and mechanics are available 24/7 and will travel anywhere in the city of Chicago to give the assistance you need to be on your way or help with any other emergency.

-Krzak Rundio Law Group Is Here for You
+Krzak Rundio Gorman, Injury Attorneys Is Here for You

 One type of emergency you could have been involved in is a crash.
 When you’ve been in a car accident that caused damages and you needed to stop, you might call for roadside assistance.
 However, they will also send the police and ambulances so that there is a report of your incident, and you get the help you need.

 When that crash in Chicago caused you injuries and other damages, you might need the help of a car accident lawyer.
-At Krzak Rundio Law Group, we understand how difficult it can be recovering from a collision, which is why we’re here to represent you.
+At Krzak Rundio Gorman, Injury Attorneys, we understand how difficult it can be recovering from a collision, which is why we’re here to represent you.

 Reach out to our firm today so we can discuss your legal options.